National Security And Investment Act 2021

-Notably, the Section 3 statement does not give any indication of the substantive factors that the government would take into account in assessing whether the target, transaction or acquirer would give rise to national security concerns, nor does it define what is meant by ‘national security’.
-This is intentional and provides the government with maximum flexibility to protect the UK from security concerns.
+Notably, the Section 3 statement does not give any indication of the substantive factors that the government will take into account in assessing whether the target, transaction or acquirer give rise to national security concerns, nor does it define what is meant by ‘national security’.
+This is intentional and provides the government with maximum flexibility to protect the UK from national security concerns.

 Does the regime apply only to overseas investors?